-- Keep clean by bathing or showering, applying deodorant, and brushing your teeth every day. - Stay neat by wearing a clean uniform and keeping fingernails short.
+- Keep clean by bathing or showering, applying deodorant, and brushing your teeth every day. - Stay neat by wearing a clean uniform and keeping fingernails short and/or wearing gloves as stated above.

-Preventing Illness - If you have an infectious or contagious illness that may prevent you from serving food or handling food equipment in a sanitary manner, contact your manager.
+Preventing Illness - If you have an infectious or contagious illness that may prevent you from serving food or handling food equipment in a sanitary manner, contact your manager as soon as possible.
 Please also see the Company's "Preventing Foodborne Illness" policy.
 Current wellness guidance states that employees should not be permitted to work while exhibiting the following symptoms:

 - Diarrhea

 - Vomiting

 - Jaundice (yellowing skin)

 - Fever with a sore throat

-- Open cut or sore containing puss or draining fluid
+- Open cut or sore containing puss or draining fluid, or

-- Diagnosed with a reportable illness such as: E. coli, Hepatitis A, Norovirus, Salmonella, or Shigella.
-You must contact your manager immediately.
+• Diagnosed with a reportable illness such as: E. coli, Hepatitis A, Norovirus, Salmonella, or Shigella.